yuzhoumo/piazzabox/README.md

-# Piazzabox - Piazza Archive Viewer
+# Piazzabox

+Piazza course archiver and viewer

-archiver - forked from Ben Cuan, relies on piazza-api (unofficial) viewer - work in progress, renders archived json posts
+- archive: forked from Ben Cuan, relies on piazza-api (unofficial)
+- viewer: work in progress, renders archived json posts

 To use: